 Art in Mind

 The Art in Mind program, a collaboration between the Mississippi Chapter of the Alzheimer’s Association and the Mississippi Museum of Art, is specifically designed to meet the needs of persons with early-stage dementia and their caregivers.
 The program includes an experience viewing art as well as a hands-on component.
-If interested in finding out how you can participate in this program please contact Sara Murphy, Program Coordinator, Alzheimer’s Association for more information via e-mail at email@example.com or call 601.987.0020.
+If interested in finding out how you can participate in this program please contact Jennifer Knight at 601.496.MIND (option 2) or email@example.com.

 Midtown Partners/Artful Afternoons